NOT JUST THE PHARISEES

-When Jesus accused the Pharisees of losing the plot I wonder if you notice a contemporary parallel with the ways in which we sometime lose the plot in our generation and our church.
-In a whole series of telling verbal blows he is basically saying that self interest has overtaken the intention to be servants of God.
-Might that also apply to us?
+When Jesus accused the Pharisees of losing the plot, I wonder if you notice a contemporary parallel with the ways in which modern church followers are in danger of losing the plot for our generation.
+In a whole series of telling verbal blows he is basically saying that self-interest has overtaken the intention to be servants of God.
+I wonder how Jesus or other independent observers in our community would see us?

 The phylactery on the wrist contained a parchment roll with four passages of scripture from Exodus and Deuteronomy – and the same readings but on separate tiny scrolls on the forehead.
 The direction for the wearing of phylacteries and tassels both come from verses of instruction in the Old Testament and both are intended to be worn as reminders of the law and the intention to respect the law.

 Unfortunately in practice there were a number of things the Pharisees could also do for show to emphasise their faith and piety.
 For example they might encourage people to give them the title of Rabbi.
 If they wanted to be even more ostentatious they might invite people to call them Father.
 This was the title originally given to those like Elijah who were considered to be the father figures of the Church.